|

 Use your equipment under optimal conditions

 The way you use your devices plays a crucial role in their durability.
 Make sure to use them under appropriate conditions.
 Avoid exposing your equipment to direct sunlight, excessive humidity, or extreme temperatures.
-Keep them in a dry place to ensure optimal operation.
+Keep them in a dry place to ensure optimal functioning.

-Exercise wisdom when purchasing
+Be wise when purchasing

 1. Regular cleaning

-2. Adequate storage
+2. Proper storage

 3. Usage tracking